-*The Arabic word “Aseer” could mean both captive and prisoner, and is often translated by Palestinian officials to “detainee”.
+*The Arabic word “Aseer” means captive or, in the language of Palestinian officials, detainee; it could only signify a prisoner in expressions like “prisoner of war”, “political prisoner” and “prisoner exchange”.
 This is unlike the word “Sajeen” that only means prisoner.
 “Aseer” is much more common in the Palestinian discourse than the second – In the video it is mentioned 13 times (plus one in the name of the Palestinian commission providing the statistics), whilst “Sajeen” is mentioned only once (with regards to Younes, although the writing also calls him “Aseer”) .

 Research and writing by CAMERA Arabic.
 Edited by UK Media Watch.